-Your current situation can be depicted as "Possession in Great Measure" transforming into "The Creative".
+Your current situation can be depicted as "Break-through (Resoluteness)" transforming into "Waiting (Nourishment)".

-In front of you lies "Fire" which transforms into "Heaven".
-That means that brightness and warmth are being transformed into strength and creativity.
+In front of you lies "Lake" which transforms into "Water".
+That means that joy, pleasure, and attraction are being transformed into danger and the unknown.
 Behind you lies "Heaven", representing strength and creativity.

 The Situation